amberstar/State/README.md

 ##Code Generation
 Seperate from the framework itself, State also comes with custom Mogenerator templates, and instructions on how to use them.
 I believe strongly in the power of automatic code generation or "Meta-Programming".
 Writing model code that reads and writes your models to JSON or Plists, is a tedius uncessary task.
 Being able to make changes quickly to your model layer and have your models generated automaticly, with consistent clean code, when you build your project is a powerful way to save you hours of writing tedius code.
-This is espeacialy useful now, beacuse as the Swift language changes, you can easily update all of your model code by just updating to the latest version of State.
+This is especially useful now, beacuse as the Swift language changes, you can easily update all of your model code by just updating to the latest version of State.

 Note:You do not have to use the code genertion features of State, but if you want to iterate fast on your model layer design, being able to make changes quicly I highly reccomend taking the time to set up your project to generate your models.